ncoghlan/misc/notes/conferences/index.rst

 Python Conferences
 ==================

-Inspired by Danny Greenfield, I've started keeping conference notes in reStructured text on Bitbucket.
+Inspired by Danny Greenfield, I kept version controlled conference notes in reStructured text for a couple of years.

 .. toctree::
    :maxdepth: 2